Celiac disease diet: How do I get enough grains?

 Most gluten-free grain products aren't fortified with vitamins, so it's a good idea to take a vitamin supplement.

-Grain products that are not gluten-free include any type of wheat (including farina, graham flour, semolina and durum), barley, rye, bulgur, Kamut, matzo meal, spelt, triticale, couscous, emmer and einkorn.
+Grain products that are not gluten-free include any type of wheat (including farina, graham flour, semolina and durum), barley, rye, bulgur, kamut, matzo meal, spelt, triticale, couscous, emmer and einkorn.
+These should be avoided.